 Customer service is normally applied when there is an issue after sales.
 It is a reactive element and can be a one-time interaction.
-For a long time, it was perceived that working on strategies and improving your customer service was a costly area of the business.
+For a long time, it was perceived that working on strategies and building customer service best practices was a costly area of the business.

 Customer Experience is the sum of all the interactions a customer has with a company.
 A deeper definition by Gartner describes customer experience as “the customer’s perceptions and related feelings caused by the one-off and cumulative effect of interactions with a supplier’s employees, systems, channels or products.”
 This is why customer service teamwork is so important.

 Experience is part of the overall view of a customer journey, from start to finish on their side and the business side.
 It also covers the different interactions be it customer-facing when your customer engages with your team, technology, and other touchpoints.
 The main aim of customer experience is to increase customer satisfaction.
 It also does not always happen after a purchase.

 To deliver a good customer experience, it requires a proactive approach.
 Companies need to actively identify and correct problems that customers encounter, understanding the customer’s needs and expectations.
 You also don’t just need to meet these criteria in terms of product, but also in aspects that refer to emotions that a customer has towards your company.

 Customer Experience is a term that covers the whole customer journey which includes customer service.
 However, it does not mean that customer service is everything to the customer experience.
 Customer experience includes all interactions with the company, through customer service, but also when interacting with the sales team in store, receiving marketing communication, using your product or service.